 Where to Stay in Minca: Stay at the hostel we stayed in – beautiful Casa Loma – which has incredible views and a very chilled vibe.
 Another popular hostel is Casa Viejas by Masaya which is located 20 minutes out of town on the La Victoria Coffee Farm and has a gorgeous pool.

-For a more luxurious stay, you can’t go past Sweet Harmony by Xarm Hotels right in town and with a bar onsite, or rent a whole treehouse if there is a group of you – this Bamboo Treehouse in the Sky looks amazing!
+For a more luxurious stay, you can’t go past Sweet Harmony by Xarm Hotels right in town and with a bar on site.

 Villa de Leyva, Colombia